FuzzyCat444/Dutasteride-Pharmacokinetics-Pharmacodynamics/README.md

 ### Format Examples:

 Note: Time units can be any of: h, d, w, mo, y (hours, days, weeks, months, years).
 No unit provided = days.
+Schedules may be nested as deeply as needed using brackets to create complex regimens.

 | Schedule        | Explanation           |
 | ------------- | ------------- |